zoharbob/graphql-react/README.md

-# New Features!

-node.js + react project with **GraphQL API**
+## Node.js + React project with GraphQL API

 ### Installation

-Install dependencies of both node and react projects:
+Install the dependencies of both node and react projects:
 ```sh
 $ npm install
 ```